AlexisGGracia/GRACE-FO-Satellite-Fuel-Leak-Detection-Model/README.md

                              Additionally, the derivative evaluated at some x values does not result in a small value close to zero for all points tested.
                              Therefore, it will not overshoot the root finding process.

-## Requirements

-To run this project, you will need the following software and tools:

-- **MATLAB**: Ensure that MATLAB is installed.
-You can download it from [here](https://www.mathworks.com/products/matlab.html).
-- **MATLAB Toolboxes**: The following toolboxes are recommended for running the simulations:
-  - Aerospace Toolbox
-  - Mapping Toolbox
-  - MATLAB functions which are included as separate files under this project

-### Additional Information:
-The project uses MATLAB's built-in functions and toolboxes to perform orbital simulations, including two-body propagation, J2 perturbations, and groundtrack generation.

-You can install necessary MATLAB packages directly through the MATLAB interface.

 # Results